labsyspharm/cellcutter/README.md

                             all channels are included.
 This option must be *after* all positional arguments.
       --save-metadata SAVE_METADATA
-                            Save a csv file with the metadata of the tiles.
+                            Save a csv file with metadata for the tiles, including their coordinates.
       --cache-size CACHE_SIZE
                             Cache size for reading image tiles in MB.
 For best performance the cache size should be larger than the